Mac Moore/Lawrence Sports

 Baldwin’s memorable tourney march saw the Bulldogs knock off the bracket’s top three seeds, including triumphs over previously undefeated Atchison and Rock Creek in the tournament semifinals and title game.

-Devyn Wadel, who entered averaging 3.5 points per game, supplied the Bulldogs with five 3-pointers on the night.
-Two of those came in the final frame, Wadel the go-ahead knockdown three with 5:15 remaining.
+Senior guard Devyn Wadel, who entered averaging 3.5 points per game, supplied the Bulldogs with five 3-pointers on the night.
+Two of those came in the final frame, Wadel the go-ahead knockdown 3-pointer with 5:15 remaining.

 Mac Moore/Lawrence Sports